 - Breed.
 Some cat breeds (e.g. Siamese) have a louder, more frequent, and more persistent meow than other breeds.

 - Catnip.
 Many cats react strongly to catnip, and the altered cat behavior can include meowing and yowling.

 - No apparent reason.
 Cats sometimes just meow, with no obvious cause.

 First, try to identify why your cat is vocalizing more often, then attempt to address this underlying cause.

 - Hunger.
 Check if your cat’s food bowl is empty, and if needed, top it up.
 If your cat starts to meow every time they are hungry before mealtime, if you feed them in response, you are likely to accidentally teach them to do this more often.
 The use of an automatic feeder that opens at specific times could be one way of stopping this from happening.

 - Thirst.
-An automatic water bowl or fountain, topped up routinely every day, can ensure that your cat never goes thirsty.
+A water bowl or an automatic fountain, topped up routinely every day, can ensure that your cat never goes thirsty.

 - Attention seeking.
 You should try to give your cat attention (e.g. playtime) at random times when they are not looking for attention so that they do not learn that they need to meow to get your attention.